accrescent/devconsole/README.md

 The Accrescent developer console - a web application for developers to upload and manage their apps in the Accrescent app store.

-**Note: Accrescent is not yet ready for production usage.
-Consider all software and services run by this organization as in a "pre-alpha" stage and fit only for development and preliminary testing.**

 ## Development/testing

 To set up the development/testing environment for the developer console, follow